OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 ### Supported Setups for Active Directory Authentication {#ActiveDirectoryAuthentication-SupportedAuthentication}

-Octopus Deploy supports various options for Active directory Authentication.
+Octopus Deploy supports various options for Active Directory Authentication.

 :::hint
 Not all high availability and Active Directory configurations are supported.
 There are limitations on use of Kerberos in high availability scenarios.
 This is due to a requirement to [use a machine level SPN in order to allow kerberos to work](#ActiveDirectoryAuthentication-ConfiguringKerberos) with our web server.